blues/note-outboard-dfu/nrf52840/README.md

 2. Insert the Notecard into the Notecarrier as described in our [quickstart guide](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/).
 3. Connect the micro USB cable from your computer to the Notecarrier micro USB port
 4. Continue to follow the quickstart guide to create a Notehub project and setup the ProductUID on the notecard using the i-browser terminal.
-5. IMPORTANT: While still connected to the in-brewser terminal, enter these commands, one line at a time:
+5. IMPORTANT: While still connected to the in-brewser terminal, enter this request
 ```
     {"req":"card.dfu","name":"nrf52"}
 ```
-If the

 6. Disconnect the micro USB cable from the Notecarrier
 7. Insert the Adafruit Feather nRF52840 Express into the feather socket on the Notecarrier.
 8. Connect the USB cable to the USB port on the Adafruit Feather nRF52840 Express.